yauritux/scm-dd-collector/README.md

 # SCM-DD-COLLECTOR

-This is a simple GH custom action that is doing pretty simple job to fetch some code metrics reported by Sonarqube and publish it accordingly to Datadog.
+A GitHub custom action for doing a pretty simple job to fetch some code metrics reported by Sonarqube and publish it accordingly to Datadog.

 ## Inputs